Wörgl: The Wörgl Experiment

 Wörgl was the site of the "Miracle of Wörgl", beginning on 31 July 1932 during the Great Depression.
 Beginning with the issuing of "Certified Compensation Bills", a form of local currency commonly known as Stamp Scrip or Freigeld.
 This was an application of the monetary theories of the economist Silvio Gesell by the town's then-mayor, Michael Unterguggenberger.

-The experiment resulted in a growth of employment and meant that local government projects such as new houses, a reservoir, a ski jump and a bridge could all be completed, contrasting with much of the depression in the rest of the country.
-Inflation and deflation are also reputed to have been non-existent for the duration of the experiment.
+The experiment resulted in a growth of employment and meant that local projects such as new houses, a reservoir, a ski jump and a bridge could all be completed, contrasting with high unemployment in the rest of Austria (although the extent of its long-term sustainability and effectiveness has been under question).

 Despite attracting great interest at the time, including from French Premier Edouard Daladier and economist Irving Fisher, the "experiment" was ended by Austria's central bank Oesterreichische Nationalbank on 1 September 1933, so that the federal government would maintain a monopoly on the country's legal tender.

 British economist John Maynard Keynes thought that "future economics will learn more from Gesell's ideas than from Marx's".

 In 2006, milestones were placed across the town to commemorate this event.